 5. I understand trained observers may sit in on discipleship sessions for the purpose of assisting in the discipleship process or for discipler training purposes.

 On rare occasions, a conflict may develop between a discipler and a disciple.
 1 Corinthians 6:1-8 forbids Christians from bringing lawsuits against one another in secular courts of law.
 In order to ensure that such conflicts are resolved in a biblically faithful manner, we require all of our disciples to agree that any dispute with a discipler or with this church, resulting from discipleship given, will be settled by mediation and, if necessary, legally binding arbitration.
-The arbiters will be the elders of Harvest Bible Chapel.
+The arbiters will be the elders of The Grove Bible Chapel.
 If one or more of the elders is a party to the dispute, then three arbiters will be selected from the elders of churches in the brotherhood, with each party to the dispute choosing one arbiter, and the two arbiters then selecting the third.
 It is expressly understood that, by consenting in advance to such arbitration, the disciple is waiving his right to a trial in the civil courts and hereby agrees to hold the discipler or the church harmless from any advice, counsel, or suggestions rendered during our discipleship sessions.

 Having clarified the principles and policies of our biblical discipleship ministry, we welcome the opportunity to minister to you in the name of Christ and to be used by Him as He helps you grow in spiritual maturity.
 If you have any questions about these guidelines, please speak with your discipler.
 Your signature below indicates your informed consent to these guidelines.